yashpalsharma-tech/enterprise-platform-engineering-journey/interview-notes/README.md

 Q201.
 Which Glacier storage class would you choose when retrieval within minutes or hours is acceptable?

 Q202.
 Which Glacier storage class would you choose for very rarely accessed long-term archives where retrieval can take hours?

+**Amazon RDS Interview Question**s

+Q203.
+What is Amazon RDS?

+Q204.
+What are the benefits of using Amazon RDS?

+Q205.
+What is the difference between running a database on RDS and EC2?

+Q206.
+When would you choose a database on EC2 instead of RDS?

+Q207.
+Which database engines are supported by Amazon RDS?

+Q208.
+What is an RDS DB instance?

+Q209.
+What is RDS Multi-AZ?

+Q210.
+Why do we use Multi-AZ?

+Q211.
+How does RDS Multi-AZ replication work?

+Q212.
+What happens if the primary RDS instance fails in a Multi-AZ deployment?

+Q213.
+Does the application need to change its database endpoint after Multi-AZ failover?

+Q214.
+Is the classic Multi-AZ standby used for application read traffic?

+Q215.
+What is an RDS Read Replica?

+Q216.
+Why would you use a Read Replica?

+Q217.
+What type of workload benefits from Read Replicas?

+Q218.
+What is the difference between Multi-AZ and Read Replicas?

+Q219.
+What is the difference between synchronous and asynchronous replication in the context of RDS?

+Q220.
+Can you use Multi-AZ and Read Replicas together?

+Q221.
+How would you design RDS for both high availability and read scalability?

+Q222.
+What are RDS Automated Backups?

+Q223.
+What is Point-in-Time Recovery?

+Q224.
+How does RDS Point-in-Time Recovery work?

+Q225.
+Does PITR overwrite the existing database?

+Q226.
+What is an RDS Manual Snapshot?

+Q227.
+What is the difference between Automated Backups and Manual Snapshots?

+Q228.
+When would you take a Manual Snapshot?

+Q229.
+How would you recover from an accidental database record deletion that happened 10 minutes ago?

+Q230.
+Where should a production RDS database normally be placed in a VPC?

+Q231.
+Why should RDS normally be placed in private subnets?

+Q232.
+How should application servers securely connect to RDS?

+Q233.
+How would you configure the RDS Security Group so only application servers can access it?

+Q234.
+Why should you reference the application Security Group instead of allowing 0.0.0.0/0 on the database port?

+Q235.
+How does RDS encryption at rest work?

+Q236.
+Which AWS service manages encryption keys for RDS?

+Q237.
+What happens to backups and snapshots when an RDS DB instance is encrypted?

+Q238.
+How do you protect RDS database traffic in transit?

+Q239.
+Why should applications use an RDS DNS endpoint rather than hard-coded database IP addresses?

+Q240.
+What is Amazon RDS Proxy?

+Q241.
+What problem does RDS Proxy solve?

+Q242.
+How does database connection pooling work with RDS Proxy?

+Q243.
+Why can RDS Proxy be useful with AWS Lambda?

+Q244.
+What is the difference between RDS Proxy and a Read Replica?

+Q245.
+Your RDS database has too many SELECT queries.
+What would you do?

+Q246.
+Your RDS database needs automatic failover if an AZ fails.
+What would you do?

+Q247.
+Your application is creating too many database connections.
+What would you do?

+Q248.
+You need to restore the database to a specific time before an accidental deletion.
+What would you use?

+Q249.
+You need to take a database backup immediately before a major upgrade and retain it until manually deleted.
+What would you use?

+Q250.
+How would you design a highly available RDS architecture across multiple Availability Zones?

+Q251.
+How would you design a production application using Route 53, ALB, Auto Scaling, EC2 and RDS?

+Q252.
+How would you combine Multi-AZ, Read Replicas, Security Groups and KMS for a business-critical application?